hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ![write a file](/assets/Chapter0-write%20a%20file.png)
 Under the example repo, create your first file `hello github.md`, write an H1 line `Let's try out github`, and save it.

-#### Publish your repo to Github
+#### Publish your repo to GiHhub

 ![publish repo](/assets/Chapter0-publish%20repo.png)
-After creating your first file, open github desktop, you can see the changes you did before.
+After creating your first file, open GitHub desktop, you can see the changes you did before.
 Give a description of this changes in [1], then commit to master in [2],(this step is like that you confirm the changes).
 After that, you can click [3] and [4] to publish your repo.

 ![find new file](/assets/Chapter0-find%20new%20file.png)
-Open the Github website, find your new repo, click the repo and check out the files in this repo, whether it keeps the same pace with your local file.
+Open the GitHub website, find your new repo, click the repo and check out the files in this repo, whether it keeps the same pace with your local file.

 #### Re-edit your file and synchronize codes between two ends

-You can re-edited the files and codes both in Github website and in local text editor.
+You can re-edited the files and codes both in GitHub website and in local text editor.

 * If you edit in the website, after you save the file, click the `fetch origin`.
 Then the change you commit in the website will synchronize into your local repo.

 ![fetch orign](/assets/Chapter0-fetch%20origin.png)

 * If you edit in a local text editor, it's pretty much the same.
 You give a description, commit to mater, and then `fetch origin`.
-Then the change you commit in a local repo will synchronize into your Github site.
+Then the change you commit in a local repo will synchronize into your GitHub site.

-## GitHub pages
+## GitHub Pages

-Github pages are websites for you and your projects.
-It helps you turn your Github repository into elegant websites to showcase your portfolio, your projects, documentation or anything you want to share with the world.
+GitHub Pages are websites for you and your projects.
+It helps you turn your GitHub repository into elegant websites to showcase your portfolio, your projects, documentation or anything you want to share with the world.
 There are no need to set up the database and configure servers.
 It's the most direct path to create websites for you and your projects.
-You can visit [github pages](https://pages.github.com/) to learn more.
+You can visit [GitHub Pages](https://pages.github.com/) to learn more.

 ### Publish your first webpage on gh-pages